anushka-mitra/academic-website-2023/content/research_papers/jmp/index.md

   sign-restricted VAR to identify noise shocks from the fundamental shocks in the data.
-I show that these noise shocks have a significant and more persistent effect on unemployment, vacancies and job-finding rate in the data compared to fundamental shocks.
-Noise shocks can explain a significant fraction of the volatility in unemployment and vacancies, consistent with the model’s implications. </p>
+I show that these noise shocks have a significant and more persistent effect on unemployment, vacancies and job-finding rate in the data compared to fundamental shocks. </p>